Silverbullet069/til/llm/prompt-engineering-best-practices.md

 Terminology overlapped in so many prompt engineering documents, guides, blogs, books, videos, ...
 I have chosen [Prompt Engineering Guide's "Elements of a Prompt"](https://www.promptingguide.ai/introduction/elements) as the single source of truth (SSOT).

-In short, there are **FOUR** prompt elemenets:
+In short, there are **FOUR** prompt elements:

-- **Instruction**: a specific task or number of tasks that the model needs to perform on **input data**.
+- **Instructions**: a specific task or number of tasks that the model needs to perform on **input data**.
 - **Context**: external info that can steer the model to better responses (e.g. roleplay, examples, artistic style, tone for a target audience, ...)
 - **Input data/Input text**: the data that needed to be worked on.
 - **Output indicator/Output format**: the structure of the output (e.g. JSON, numbered list, unordered list (bullet points), ...)
   > However, at the time of writing this post, leading AI vendors have baked this element in as a feature.
 GPT, Claude, Gemini and Mistral offer variants of "structured output" as additional options through their API.

+Some other SSOTs stated that there are only **TWO** prompt elements: **Tnstructions** and **Context**.
+There is nothing wrong with that, my way of separation is more fine-grained and help tackling a lot of use cases.

 All 4 elements aren't mandatory in a single prompt.
 Their format depends on the task at hand.

 ## Common use cases that need prompt engineering